 "dry bulb" and "wet bulb" (dew point) temperatures, and the last three digits of the barometric pressure in tenths

 of millibars.
 This display style is documented by the United States National Weather Service at

-also used by the Canadian flight weather service.
+also used by the flight weather service of Canada.